davidhenao/lab_vision/lab2_matlab/readme.md

     -   Or both
 2. Save this script in the matlab lab folder of your git repository

+    > First, an matlab script that reads the name of all the images in directory "misc" and convert each one in jpeg images was created.
+After, A bash script that could be executed from shell was implemented.
+This one, executes matlab since shell and calls the .m script thus converting all images in the "misc" folder.

+    >Both files "con_im_bash.sh" and "converter.m" were uploaded in this git repository.

 ## Filters

 ### Adding noise